The Real Women. REal Stories. Film Project

 Born in Germany, Mona grew up between cultures, always adapting to new places and ways of belonging.
 After time in the U.S., England, and China, she’s embraced that home isn’t where you live but where you are loved.

-Tina’s journey began through a cross-cultural adoption and has spanned continents and identities—from Lebanon to Germany, the U.S., and Mexico.
-What started as a search for belonging became a lifelong pilgrimage of courage, loss, and faith.
-Through trauma, language barriers, and rediscovery, she learns that home is not a place, but the people who see and know you.
+Tina’s journey began through a cross-cultural adoption and has spanned continents—from Lebanon to Germany, the U.S., & Mexico.
+What started as a search for belonging became a lifelong pilgrimage of courage, loss, & faith.
+She learns that home is not a place, but the people who see and know you.

 Amanda’s journey through military life became a battle for her own voice and worth.
 Amid isolation, domestic violence, and faith misused to silence her, she found a deeper strength—the courage to believe her story and healing still matter.
 A story of endurance, faith, and reclaiming identity after silence.